MANOVA using R (with examples and code)

 MANOVA in R

-• MANOVA analyzes the differences among groups in an independent variable by considering multiple dependent variables.
-This reduces the type I error which can be inflated by performing separate univariate ANOVA for each dependent variable.
+MANOVA is useful when there are multiple dependent variables and they are inter-correlated.
+While analyzing the differences among groups, MANOVA reduces the type I error which can be inflated by performing separate univariate ANOVA for each dependent variable.

 Assumptions of MANOVA